 6. Shop for your home sustainably

 What you buy to furnish your home and backyard can also contribute to making it greener.
-Think sustainable products, energy-efficient appliances and electronics, and solar-powered options.
+Think sustainable products, eco paints, energy-efficient appliances and electronics, and solar-powered options.

-If you’re shopping for a new appliance, look out for the Energy Star label which shows it meets specific standards for energy efficiency.
+If you’re shopping sustainably for a new appliance, look out for the Energy Star label which shows it meets specific standards for energy efficiency.
 Look, too at the EnergyGuide label.
 In the UK, meanwhile, new energy labelling now rates washing machines, washer-dryers, dishwashers, fridges, lighting and TVs from A to G. This replaces the A+++ to G scale.
+This is particularly important when looking for sustainable kitchen ideas.

 Switch to energy-efficient light bulbs, too.
 LEDs are the top choice for saving electricity.
 There are also LED lights for outside your home, or you could opt for solar-powered outdoor lighting to illuminate paths, steps and other areas.
 They’ll charge up by day to illuminate the backyard after dark.